On a generalization of affinoid varieties: Monads and generalized rings

 \begin{defn} An endofunctor $\Sigma: \bC \to \bC$ is said \emph{algebraic} if it commutes with filtered colimits.
 A monad $\Sigma= (\Sigma, \mu, \epsilon)$ over $\bC$ is said \emph{algebraic} if the functor $\Sigma$ is algebraic. \end{defn}

-The composition of two algebraic functors is an algebraic functor and an algebraic functor $\Sigma: \bSet \to \bSet$ is uniquely determined by its value on the subcategory of finite sets, since any set is isomorphic to the direct limit of its finite subsets.
+The composition of two algebraic functors is an algebraic functor and an algebraic functor $\Sigma: \bSet \to \bSet$ is uniquely determined by its values on finite sets, because any set is isomorphic to the filtered direct limit of its finite subsets.